orta/cocoapods-xcautotest/README.md

 ## Hacking on the project

 To understand the principals of this project - you should be familiar with how [Injection for Xcode works](http://artsy.github.io/blog/2016/06/29/code-spelunking-injection/).
+If you want the history on the project, look at [this issue](https://github.com/artsy/mobile/issues/26).

 To get started, clone the repo, install the deps, and run the tests.